 SB 6038 Reducing the costs associated with providing childcare.
 This bill would reduce the costs associated with providing childcare by expanding the business and occupation tax exemption for childcare services to include income derived from the care and education of children up to age 12.
-This bill passed the Senate with a vote of 48 to 1 and is now scheduled for executive session in the House Finance Committee on Monday, February 26.
+This bill passed both houses and has been sent to the Governor for signature.

-Bills That Have Died
+Bills that Died